Last updated September 2022 |

 While initially, the idea of paying more attention to your physical sensations when you suffer from chronic pain may seem counter-intuitive, it is thought that mindfulness can help.
 The idea here is that instead of focusing on the negative thought patterns that emerge upon feeling the physical sensation of pain, sufferers should view their pain with curiosity.
-This is so the pain is experienced accurately as sometimes our minds can over exaggerate pain.
+This is so the pain is experienced accurately, as sometimes our minds can over-exaggerate pain.
 Mindfulness for chronic pain is also thought to help teach individuals to let go of any expectations or future worries and instead focus on the present, dealing with physical/emotional reactions in a calm manner.

 Treating negative behaviours such as addiction can be complemented with mindfulness-based cognitive therapy as this looks to make the individual more aware of their emotions and how to deal with them, while simultaneously breaking harmful thought patterns.

 Mindful eating is a useful practice that involves individuals taking time to experience their food and all the sensations surrounding eating.
-This can help those with disordered eating see food in a different light, as well as helping them to recognise when they are physically hungry/full without any associative emotions.
+This can help those with disordered eating see food in a different light, as well as help them to recognise when they are physically hungry/full without any associative emotions.

-If you are interested in introducing mindfulness to your life, the first step you should take is to simply take notice; take notice of your thoughts, feelings, physical sensations and the world around you.
+If you are interested in introducing mindfulness to your life, the first step you should take is to simply notice; notice your thoughts, feelings, physical sensations and the world around you.
 It may be useful to pick a certain time in the day to practice this - your journey to work, when you're eating your dinner or even just before you go to bed.
 While it may not sound like much, taking 10 minutes a day to notice these kinds of things are great for getting you out of the auto-pilot mode many of us fall into.

-Next you should try observing your own thoughts and noticing the busyness of your mind.
+Next, you should try observing your own thoughts and noticing the busyness of your mind.
 Don't try arguing with your thoughts or even try to stop them, instead just sit back and watch them go by - as if you are watching them float by like leaves on a stream.
 Try to notice any feelings or emotions you feel too, (such as anxiety or sadness) to help you develop emotional awareness.